kdeldycke/kevin-deldycke-blog/content/posts/you-installed-amarok-from-my-rpms-and-you-cant-play-some-files-here-is-the-fix.md

 ---
 date: "2006-08-19"
-title: You installed Amarok from my RPMs and can't play some files?
-Here is the fix...
+title: "You installed Amarok from my RPMs and can't play some files?
+Here is the fix..."
 tags: Amarok, KDE, Linux, Mandriva, Music, RPM
 ---